Velocity Merchant Services Logo

 3) Too many keyed transactions

 Keyed transactions are higher risk and get declined more often.
+‘Transaction not permitted – terminal’ errors can also occur due to terminal configuration issues, which can cause card processing errors and declines.
 If you’re doing lots of phone orders or manual entry, consider switching to:

 • invoices,